collaborativebioinformatics/Longitudinal_emr_accleRation/README.md

 ## Files Needed Prior to Pipeline
 ### YAML file to specify variables (eg specific columns) and specific arguments to input into Tetrad

 #### Please see [Example User Input Folder](https://github.com/collaborativebioinformatics/Longitudinal_emr_accleRation/tree/main/example_user_input "Example User Input Folder") for example R script to output this file and example of file format.
+NOTE-examples of specific arguments and options can be found in the R script file.
 ---
 ### Knowledge File

+####To add knowledge parameters the user must create a `knowledge.txt` file.
+This option enables the user to input background knowledge regarding the data.
+For example. information about the time order of the measured variables.
+Please see knowledge.txt for reference.